-The Covid-19 pandemic is affecting all areas of life in many and substantial ways, the GMCA Digital Portfolio have been working identifying ways digital technologies can be used to improve people’s lives across Greater Manchester.
+The Covid-19 pandemic is affecting all areas of life in many and substantial ways, the GMCA Digital Portfolio have been identifying ways digital technologies can be used to improve people’s lives across Greater Manchester.
 This has not only included new innovations but assessing the possibility of bringing forward priorities identified in the GM Digital Blueprint.

 The blueprint sets out the next chapter in our ambition to be recognised as a world-leading digital city region, with an ongoing commitment to taking an open, innovative and connective approach to delivering that ambition.